Solidity: Multicall - Aggregate Multiple Contract Calls

 • Before revoking an approval, you should check the original approve() tx is initiated by you.

-• Attacker can create a fake ERC-20 token and set allowance for you.
+• Attackers can create a fake ERC-20 token and set allowance for you.

 • Signing could be dangerous.